-

 - Employment law guide

-Updated with reference to Budget 2025, which announced the removal of tax relief on non-reimbursed homeworking expenses from 6 April 2026.
+Updated with reference to the Government announcement to remove income tax relief for non-reimbursed homeworking expenses from 6 April 2026.

 -